HGVSnomenclature/hgvs-nomenclature/docs/recommendations/checklist.md

 12. **Tabular overview**<br>
     *Is the overview of all changes reported clear and complete?*<br>
     Preferably, a publication contains a **tabular overview** of all variants reported.
-    This overview contains columns describing the change at the DNA-level (**absolutely essential**) and, optionally, at the RNA and protein level.<br>
+    This overview contains columns describing the change on the DNA-level (**absolutely essential**) and, optionally, on the RNA and protein level.<br>
     When data on RNA and/or protein level are provided, it should be made clear whether the data were **deduced or experimentally verified** (i.e. state explicitly when RNA was analysed, e.g., to study the consequences of a variant affecting splicing).<br>
     Make sure **predicted** consequences on protein level are reported in parentheses, like `p.(Arg123Ser)`.

 13. **Variant types**<br>
-    _When giving numbers regarding the types of variants identified, do **not mix numbers** at DNA, RNA and protein level._<br>
+    _When giving numbers regarding the types of variants identified, do **not mix numbers** on DNA, RNA and protein level._<br>
     Give numbers separately for DNA, RNA, and protein.
-    Where would you list a substitution at DNA level, giving a deletion at RNA level (since it affects splicing), and a frameshift at protein level?
+    Where would you list a substitution on DNA level, giving a deletion on RNA level (since it affects splicing), and a frameshift on protein level?

 14. **Pathogenic**<br>
     *Be careful when using the term "pathogenic" (see [terminology](../background/basics.md#pathogenic)).*<br>